Lake Braddock Secondary School: The Morning Bru

 The Morning Bru is Lake Braddock's morning announcement show produced by the school's broadcast journalism class.
 They have recently expanded to extend coverage of the school and the Lake Braddock Community.
 Later, the Bruin Cave was established as a separate morning announcement show for the middle school students.

-Lake Braddock Debate/Speech
+Debate and speech

 The Lake Braddock Speech and Debate Team offers competition in Lincoln-Douglas Debate, Congressional Debate, and all standard individual events.
 The team is open to any student at Lake Braddock Secondary School, grade 7-12, who is in good academic standing.
 Team practices begin in the late summer, with competitions being held from October through Memorial Day weekend.
 The team has enjoyed great success in recent years, winning the 2011 NCFL National Championship in LD debate, four state individual VHSL State Champions in Debate, 10 VHSL State Championships in Speech, and multiple other awards at VHSL, NCFL, and NSDA Nationals.